Structured prior distributions for the covariance matrix in latent factor models: Stationary dynamic factor models

 \subsection{A stationary dynamic factor model}

 The methodology described in this paper relies on the use of a structured prior distribution for the shared variation component of the marginal variance.
-The marginal variance of the dynamic factor model above is only a meaningful concept when the factors evolve according to a stationary process; hereafter we focus only on situations where this is a reasonable assumption.
+The marginal variance of a dynamic factor model is only meaningfully defined when the factors evolve according to a stationary process; hereafter we focus only on situations where this is a reasonable assumption.
 The manner by which stationarity is enforced is discussed in Section~\ref{subsec:enforcing_stationarity}.

 In order to identify the scale of the loadings matrix in a dynamic factor model, the scale of the factors is normally constrained by fixing $\matr{\Pi}=\Var(\vec{\zeta}_t)=\matr{I}_k$.
 However, to retain the interpretation of $\matr{\Delta}=\matr{\Lambda}\matr{\Lambda}^\T$ as a shared variation matrix, we instead constrain the stationary covariance matrix so that $\matr{G}_0=\Var(\vec{\eta}_t)=\matr{I}_k$ and hence the marginal variance of $\vec{y}_t$ remains as $\matr{\Omega}=\matr{\Lambda} \matr{\Lambda}^\T + \matr{\Sigma}$.
 We can therefore assign a prior to the unconstrained factor loadings matrix $\matr{\Lambda}$ using precisely the ideas discussed in Section~\ref{sec:structured_priors} for the static model.